jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 ##### Compromise of Communication
 Communication, being a core requirement for resource coordination, has strong implications when compromised on the ability for the resources themselves to be coordinated - directly impacting availability.
 Consequently, an inability to support basic system functions (replication, resource-to-task allocation, etc.) begins to appear.

+###### Mitigation
+A variety of protection techniques exist, including retries, ACK/NACK based schemes and cryptographically secured channels (among others).

+##### Compromise on Monitoring and Accounting
+With incorrect information given on the state of systems/services